 Who are these third-party participants?
 They are people who interact with employees as they do their jobs.
 They could be clients, customers, vendors, independent contractors, employees' family members, board members, investors, or even members of the public.
-So, an employer can be liable if customers harass a worker.

 Discrimination and harassment may occur onsite or offsite.
 This includes a workplace outing, client meeting, or third-party site.